MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 For example:

-- An executive summary view of risk, breach preparation, and current incidents
+- An executive summary view of risk, breach preparation, and current incidents.
-- A CISO summary view for IT and OT security assets
+- A CISO summary view for IT and OT security assets.
-- Security Analyst views to respond to incidents
+- Security Analyst views to respond to incidents.
-- A historical view on security information and event management (SIEM) and security orchestration, automation, and response (SOAR) to comply with regulatory demands and long running threat hunting
+- A historical view on security information and event management (SIEM) and security orchestration, automation, and response (SOAR) to comply with regulatory demands and long-running threat hunting.

 Creating and maintaining role-specific views create transparency with the status of the security posture with your stakeholders who are sharing the burden of security management, from executive leaders through to incident responders.